bahrus/templ-mount/README.md

 then templ-mount clones those script tags into document.head, prior to replacing it with the contents of the html file.

 Note the attribute data-ua.
-This allows one to specify a user agent string.
+This allows one to specify a user agent string (regular expression).
 Templates will only mount if the specified value is found inside the user agent of the browser.
-If the value of data-ua starts with "!" then it will activate if the user agent does *not* contain the value.
+If an additional attribute data-exclude is present, it will only activate if the user agent does *not* match the expression..

 This can allow multiple templates pointing to the same html file / stream to point to different javascript files, depending on the browser.